-The purpose of this Chapter is to:
+The purpose of this ~~chapter~~Chapter is to:

-- (1) Encourage the preservation and enhancement of the City's urban forests. - (2) Replace tree cover in non-forest areas within the City. - (3) Establish procedures, standards and requirements that protect trees and forests during and after development activity and minimize tree loss due to development activity. - (4) Establish procedures, standards and requirements for afforestation and reforestation of land within the City. - (5) Meet the requirements of Sections 5-1601 through 5-1613 of the Natural Resources Article.
+- (1) Encourage the preservation and enhancement of the City's urban forests. - (2) Replace tree cover in non-forest areas within the City. - (3) Establish procedures, standards and requirements that protect trees and forests during and after development activity and minimize tree loss due to development activity. - (4) Establish procedures, standards and requirements for afforestation and reforestation of land within the City. - (5) Meet the requirements of ~~the Natural Resources Article~~, Sections 5-1601 through 5-1613 of the ~~Annotated Code of Maryland~~Natural Resources Article.